cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 AI demos are thrilling - everything works, everything looks smart, everything is snappy.
 But the moment you bring real workflows and real documents into the picture, the cracks appear.
 That’s why I leaned heavily on user testing, both structured and exploratory.

 Sometimes the AI responded perfectly; other times it struggled because the prompt was vague or the document structure was messy.
 But every failure taught us something useful.
-We discovered that users needed training as much as the model did.
-We realized that citations and transparency mattered more than conversational polish.
-And we learned which tasks needed hybrid logic rather than pure AI.
+I discovered that users needed training as much as the model did.
+I realized that citations and transparency mattered more than conversational polish.
+And I learned which tasks needed hybrid logic rather than pure AI.

 This reinforced a principle I now deeply believe in: AI products live or die in the hands of real users, not in the hands of engineers.